 The African natives (at least the ones I talked to) peeled the tiny spines off the stems.
 We did this once, and then decided it wasn’t worth the time.
-Cooking breaks down the spines and you don’t notice them a bit when eating the greens.
+Cooking breaks down the spines and you don’t notice them at all when eating the greens.

 3. Dice an onion and sauté it.
 Add a clove or two of garlic and chopped greens and saute for a few minutes.

-4. Add a little water or broth, a few diced tomatoes if desired (just a very small amount), cover, and cook until greens are tender.
+4. Add a little water or broth, a few diced tomatoes if you want to cook ’em like an African (just a very small amount), cover, and cook until greens are tender.

 What if I want to try squash greens, but I don’t have a garden?